LubeVPN/LubeVPN.github.io/citium_what_for.md

 - __*Piggybacking*__.
 Citium can inconspicuously transmit data through P2P networks (i.e. BitTorrent & Bitcoin).
 - __*Impervious*__.
 Communication service availability of Citium is impervious to any server takedown or even all nodes removed.
 - __*Circumventive*__.
 Citium can circumvent even the most stringent kinds of Internet censorship.
 - __*Ephemeral*__.
-The messages communicated on Citium are decidedly short-lived (i.e. self-destructing messages) to preempt spoliation claims or data breach due to devices fallen into the wrong hands.
+The messages communicated on Citium are decidedly short-lived (i.e. self-destructing messages) to preempt [spoliation of evidence](https://en.wikipedia.org/wiki/Spoliation_of_evidence) or data breach due to devices fallen into the wrong hands.
 - __*Deniable*__.
 The **last line of defense** of communicating on Citium is its technically feasible/plausible deniability, which preempts coercion, eavesdropping, such as man-in-the-middle (MITM) attack, and post-quantum computing cryptanalysis of archived surveillance data.

 ### 系統設計前設<br>System Design Premises